eCook Meal

 ADD SOME FRESHNESS

-In a salad bowl, combine the vinegar, a drizzle of oil, a sweetener of choice (to taste), seasoning, and ½ the chopped parsley.
+In a salad bowl, combine the vinegar, a drizzle of oil, a sweetener of choice (to taste), seasoning, and ½ the chopped Parsley.
 Add the shredded leaves, the Cucumber half-moons, and the chopped almonds.
 Toss until combined.

 DIG IN